 Blood Sugar Sex Magik (1991)

-The first example of a clean sound from RHCP, with a dash of funk and heaps of awesomeness.
+A departure from the hedonism of the band’s previous releases, still with a dash of funk and heaps of awesomeness.

 Stadium Arcadium (2006)